paladin-t/crft/docs/manual.md

 Click `Import...` for importing.

-Exported disks are standard zip packages.
+Exported disk is archived in standard zip package.

 ## Submitting

 To submit a new disk to Workshop, select it, then click `Push`.

-Use an external editor to modify the "info.json" meta file before pushing as you need.
-Don't forget to close any external editors that opening the source disk you are going to push, pull, etc.
+Use an external text editor to modify the ["info.json"](#disk-structure) meta file before pushing as you need.
+Don't forget to close any external editors that are opening the source disk you are going to push or pull.

-It's recommended to use a good looking preview, choose a proper genre, and write necessary introduction and notes to help others to get better acquainted with your submission.
-You could edit submitted information in browser later, including changing description, chaging visibility, updating preview images and videos, etc.
+It's recommended to pick a proper disk and bundle name, apply a good looking sticker, and write necessary introduction and notes to help others to get better acquainted with your submission before pushing.
+You can edit submitted information in browser after that, including changing the description, changing the visibility, updating the sticker images and videos, etc.

-You need to agree to the Steam Workshop's terms of service for submitting.
+You need to agree to the [Steam Workshop's terms of service](https://steamcommunity.com/sharedfiles/workshoplegalagreement) for submitting.

 ## Subscribing